 35. How To Treat Anemia – Drumsticks

-Here is the last way on how to treat anemia at home that we want to mention in this article and want all of my readers who are struggling with anemia symptoms to apply for good.
+Here is the last way on how to treat anemia in adults and babies at home that we want to mention in this article and want all of my readers who are struggling with anemia symptoms to apply for good.
 A steamed drumstick sambar will help you treat anemia caused by nutrient deficiencies.
 In case you find difficult to cook this vegetable, you can simply extract its juice and then gulp it down.

 Apart from home remedies for anemia as we mentioned above, you can apply some of the following tips:

 - Be exposed to early morning sunlight for about 10 minutes on a daily basis.

 - Take a warm water bath combined with some Epsom salt several times a week.